taraqfarhan/macos-input-locker/README.md

 Flags:
-  -c         Close the terminal window immediately after starting the lock -e         Lock keyboard, mouse clicks, scrolls, and trackpad gestures -k <KEY>   Override default unlock keybind for this specific run -d <KEY>   Permanently save a new default keybind to `~/.lk_config`
+  -c         Close the terminal window immediately after starting the lock -e         Lock everything (keyboard, mouse clicks, scrolls, and trackpad gestures) -k <KEY>   Override default unlock keybind for this specific run -d <KEY>   Permanently save a new default keybind to `~/.lk_config`
              "ctrl+u" is used by-default without any modification